 Cybersecurity consists of lots of data points, and AI clarifies, processes, and filters it with advanced algorithms while ML here analyzes the past data and comes up with the solutions that can be used in the future.
 Based on the previous data, the system will provide suggestions on various patterns to prevent threats and malware.

 FinTech startups and banking institutions using ML technology that adds multiple layers to their systems, identify threats, and automate complicated tasks.
 Along with this, machine learning can also be used to mitigate breaches and allow brands to respond to cyber-attacks without human assistance.

 Ml for Effective Marketing

 Marketing dynamics keep evolving with customer’s preferences and innovation in technologies.
 If businesses want to survive in the cut-throat competitive market, they need to adopt ongoing marketing trends such as social media, SEO, personalized email marketing techniques, and much more.

-However, it would become quite easy for marketers to formulate the business strategies if they previously analyzed the user’s behavior and patterns.
-To identify user’s preferences, machine learning can be used to mine data and come up with solutions that bring positive results.
+It would become quite easy for marketers to formulate the business strategies if they previously analyzed the user’s behavior and patterns.
+To identify users’ preferences, machine learning can be used to mine data and come up with solutions that bring positive results.

 In short, the adoption of machine learning technology will benefit the marketing arena and help marketers to go more personalized with customers as it was never before.